Yorafa/non-contest-prediction/README.md

 A trial for predicting scores of non-contest leetcode question.

 This repo uses [contest rating](https://github.com/zerotrac/leetcode_problem_rating) which based on Elo rating system and Maximum Likelihood Estimation.
 We try to use those rating to predict the rating of non-contest questions.

+## Linear Regression Model

+Conclusion: A simple linear regession based on diffculty, frequency, acceptance and submission can not predict the rating well.